zzyzek/sandbox/gilbert-figs/Notes.md

 is anchored and doing larger realizations (8x11x11?) shows even bigger jumps.

-Unlike the 2D Gilbert curve, the 3D gilbert curve doesn't do any adaptive reshaping, other than a blind force of the A block to be even.
+Unlike the 2D Gilbert curve, the 3D Gilbert curve doesn't do any adaptive reshaping, other than a blind force of the A block to be even.
 This causes problems in other blocks downstream.